 The job guarantee as proposed by Modern Monetary Theorists would provide a publicly funded job with defined wage and benefits to anyone who desired one, with public spending on the program varying automatically and countercyclically in response to take-up of positions.
 In a downturn, workers who lost their jobs would have the option of accepting the job-guarantee offer.
 As the economy recovered, some workers would receive better offers elsewhere.
 By design, the job-guarantee provider would not compete on wages in an attempt to retain such workers.
 Rather, the program would provide a stable wage floor, serving as a nominal price anchor for the economy.
 Periodically it would be appropriate to revise the program wage, but these wage adjustments would reflect factors such as trend improvements in the economy’s average productivity or distributional considerations rather than fluctuations in demand.
 Earlier posts have considered various macro aspects of a job guarantee using a model developed within the familiar income-expenditure framework.
-The present post is the first in an open-ended series attempting a more systematic – and in some ways simpler – treatment of the topic.
+The present post is the first in a six-part series attempting a more systematic – and in some ways simpler – treatment of the topic.
 Results presented earlier continue to hold, as the basic model remains the same.
 The model itself is very simple but amenable to extension.

 The model divides the economy into two broad sectors, the ‘broader economy’ or sector b and the ‘job-guarantee sector’ or sector j.
 Sector b covers all economic activity other than production undertaken specifically by job-guarantee workers.
 It includes as sub-sectors the domestic private sector, the external sector and all parts of the domestic public sector that are not directly engaged in job-guarantee employment.
 It is supposed that plant, equipment and materials used by sector j are supplied by the broader economy.
 (For simplicity, it is supposed that all inputs are purchased domestically.)
 Similarly, public administration of the job guarantee is regarded as activity of the broader economy.